The Vampire Bat: Plot

-Schnappmann then discovers Georgiana's body in her bed.
-Dr. von Niemann and Brettschneider investigate and find Ms Mueller's crucifix, which Gleib handled the night Dr. von Niemann visited her.
-Brettschneider is becoming more convinced of the presence of vampires in the village as no other plausible explanations for the deaths can be found.
-As Gleib was seen in the garden that morning, the two conclude he is guilty.
+When Gussie discovers Georgiana's body in her bed, Brettschneider becomes more convinced of the presence of vampires in the village and suspects Hermann.

-Upon hearing of Gleib's death, however, Brettschneider's conviction is erased.
+Upon hearing of Hermann's death, however, Brettschneider's conviction is erased.
 Dr. von Niemann tells Brettschneider to go home and take sleeping pills, but gives him poison instead, intent on draining his blood.
-Bertin discovers Dr. von Niemann telepathically controlling Borst, who is at Brettschneider's house.
+Ruth discovers Dr. von Niemann telepathically controlling Borst, who is at Brettschneider's house.
 It is revealed that Dr. von Niemann has created an artificial lifeform and is using the blood to feed his organism.
-He ties Bertin up and gags her in his lab.
-Borst supposedly enters with Brettschneider's body on a trolley.
+He ties Ruth up and gags her in his lab.
+Borst enters with Brettschneider's body on a trolley.
 Dr. von Niemann walks over to Borst, who is revealed to be Brettschneider (who did not take the pills) in costume, with the real Borst on the trolley.
-Brettschneider pulls a gun on Dr. von Niemann and walks over to untie Bertin.
-Dr. von Niemann then wrestles Brettschneider, who drops the gun.
-As the two fight, Borst picks up the gun and shoots Dr. von Niemann before shooting himself.
+In the ensuing struggle, Borst holds von Niemann at gunpoint and tells Brettschneider to leave with Ruth.
+As the couple exit the room they hear two shots.
+Brettchneider goes back into the room to find them both dead.